 -A detailed personal statement

 -Proof of funding status including evidence that they have applied to other funding bodies for the additional expenses.
-If any additional funding has been obtained, the applicant must provide evidence of this in the form of a signed letter from the funding organisation stating the additional sponsorship/scholarship amount in sterling.
+If any additional funding has been obtained, the applicant must provide evidence of this in the form of a signed letter from the funding organisation stating the additional sponsorship/aid amount in sterling.
 If the funding comes from personal resources, copies of official bank statements showing the balance of funds must be submitted.

-How to Apply: Once candidates have been accepted in the IGH postgraduate programme and obtained an unconditional offer letter, candidates are required to complete a scholarship application form.
+How to Apply: Once candidates have been accepted in the IGH postgraduate programme and obtained an unconditional offer letter, candidates are required to complete a application form.
 Please return the application form by post or email.

 Application Deadline: The deadline to apply for the 2016/2017 academic year is the 30th of April, 2016.